 Come, bless the embers of the earth,

 sparks flung from our eternal birth.

 the Source of Life,

-you rouse us from the night of fears
+you rouse us from the dark of night

 to open souls and minds and ears

 You are the Fire that birth’d all things,

 you are the Flame within all flames,

 From you all things that are were sent,